defi-wonderland/specs/specs/interop/shared-lockbox-upgrade.md

 Its sole purpose is to transfer the ETH balance.
 This approach eliminates the need for additional code to move the liquidity to the lockbox later.

-**Set `SuperchainConfig` as dependency manager on `SystemConfig`**

-The `SystemConfig` manages the dependency updates from L1 to L2 by making a deposit through the `OptimismPortal`.
-It uses access control, allowing only a designated `dependencyManager` to call it.
-The `SuperchainConfig` must be set as the `dependencyManager` since it will be the contract responsible for handling the op-governed dependency set.
-This step is crucial before adding a chain to the dependency set, as it is necessary for keeping the dependency set synchronized between L1 and L2.

-To accomplish this, the code needs to be updated to `SystemConfigInterop` and `initialize` be called with the dependency manager address

 **Add the chain to the op-governed dependency set**

 The `SuperchainConfig` contract will be responsible for storing and managing the dependency set.